Matb85/elevator-simulator/README.md

 # Hello, <!-- omit from toc -->

-I'm Mateusz Bis and I have been asked by AVSytem's recruiters to create this project.
+I'm Mateusz Bis and I have been asked by AVSytem to create this project.
 Below you can read about my thought process, observations, goals, results and about how to use the project.
 Also, please, feel invited to browse all the code in the repository.

 ## Table of contents<!-- omit from toc -->